 Welcome back for part two of our series on the migration of people from Western North Carolina (WNC) to the Pacific Northwest (PNW).
 In the first blog we covered the national moment, laying historical context for what would become the westward migration of Southern Appalachian residents.
 (If you haven’t done so yet, please read part 1 of this series.)
 We left off with the story of the Siler family and the founding of Randle, in Lewis County Washington, by Rufus Siler.
 Rufus’s cousin Harry O. Siler was an early timber businessman in Everett (WA).
 The Silers have roots in North Carolina going all the way back to the late 1700’s with his great grandparents Plikard and Dillard Siler, the founders of Siler City, North Carolina.
-Now let’s head north and visit Skagit and Snohomish Counties in Washington, and see how the Tarheels of North Carolina come to shape the landscape and culture of the Northern Cascade region from the turn of the 20th century through today.
+Now let’s head north in Washington and visit Skagit and Snohomish Counties in Washington, and see how the Tarheels of North Carolina come to shape the landscape and culture of the Northern Cascade region from the turn of the 20th century through today.

 By the end of the 19th century the northern Pacific route of railroad tracks were laid, the Gold Rush was on, and the rise of the timber industry was in full swing.
 Washington State began seeing a major influx of migration from all over the country and the world.
 In his book the Pacific Slope, Earl Pomeroy cites some hard numbers.
 “The number of residents who had been born in other states or territories increased in the 1880’s from 27,955 to 165,104 in Washington.”(1) The people of Southern Appalachia, particularly Tarheels, would continue to be a major part of this influx, with the next two migrations of the early 20th century and then during and after World War Two.